twofold-rsc/twofold/packages/server-function-transforms/README.md

 }
 ```

-The `greet()` function is closing over the `name` prop, which means that `name` will be given to the client and sent back to the server when the form is submitted.
+In the above example, the `greet()` function closes over the `name` prop, which means that `name` will be given to the browser and sent back to the server when the form is submitted.

 To ensure that `name` is tamper-proof, it needs to be encrypted and later verified when `greet` is run.